knrdl/knrdl.github.io/content/posts/minimal-docker-networks.md

 The cost of this approach is that there might be more docker networks needed than the 4096 possible ones.
 A config change allows to create more networks.

+> This is just an example!
+4096 is a reasonable amount of networks.
+But if there is only a subspace of private class B addresses available or class C must be used, then things might look different.
+Per default max 256 docker networks can be produced in class C, which could be limiting.
+> {.info }

 # Configuration

 In `/etc/docker/daemon.json` add: